Assess AI Readiness for

 How long does a portfolio-wide AI readiness assessment take?

-For a typical PE portfolio of 5-15 companies, the full assessment runs 2-4 weeks depending on company complexity and access to stakeholders.
-Each company requires 3-5 interviews plus a data and systems audit.
-You get preliminary scores within the first week and the complete prioritized roadmap at the end.
+For a typical PE portfolio of 5-15 companies, the full assessment runs 2-4 weeks depending on complexity and stakeholder access.
+Each company needs 3-5 interviews plus a data and systems audit.
+You get preliminary scores in the first week and the full roadmap at the end.

 What if most of our portfolio companies score "Not Ready"?